Estate Planning: Wills & Trusts

 All the documents of a complete estate plan, rather than just a trust, are going to put you in control of your future.
 You’ll be taken care of while you’re living, and then your loved ones will be taken care of after you’re gone.

-Plan to Take Care of Yourself if You Become Sick or Disabled
+Will Your Estate Plan Take Care of You if You Become Sick or Disabled

 What if you are sick or disabled and can’t make your own decisions?
 What type of condition could that be?